Savoy mountains in autumn

 Does eating local cost more?

 Not necessarily.
 While premium products (AOP) have a fair price, buying seasonal fruits and vegetables directly from the producer avoids distribution margins.
-It's often more economical in the long run because the products are more satiating and nutritious.
+It's often more economical in the long run because the products are more filling and nutritious.

-They exist in almost every valley.
+There is one in almost every valley.
 Consult our Local Products page for an exhaustive list by municipality.

 Mainly root vegetables: carrots, leeks, parsnips, rutabagas, as well as stored squashes and cabbages.
 It's also the ideal season to use fermented vegetables.